 Linda, there's audio recordings in the lights.

-Michelle the manager is no longer a helping hand.
+Michelle, the manager, is no longer a helping hand.

-She's the CIA over at the end.
+She's the CIA over here.

 Sweet baby James, right?